helpingstar/cs285-script/script/CS_285_Lecture_2_Imitation_Learning_Part_2.md

 3. Okay, so let's go back to this intuitive picture, which I used to argue that the reason that behavioral cloning doesn't do so well is because even if you learn a very good policy, if that policy makes a small mistake, it'll put you into a situation that's a little bit different from the ones that it was trained on, where it's more likely to make a bigger mistake, which in turn will put you into an even more unfamiliar situation.
 4. And from there, the mistakes might build up and up.
 5. So to try to make this more precise, let's start introducing a little bit of notation.
-6. We have a policy, pi theta at given ot, and that policy is trained using a training set that comes from a particular distribution.
+6. We have a policy, pi θ at given ot, and that policy is trained using a training set that comes from a particular distribution.
 7. And that distribution is produced by a person providing demonstrations, like a person driving a car, for example.
 8. So I'm going to use p data ot to denote the distribution that produced the training set.
 9. Now, p data ot might be a very complex distribution.
 10. We don't really care about that.
 11. All we care about at this stage is that it is whatever distribution over observations comes from the human's drive.
 12. And then I'll use a different symbol to denote the distribution over observations that the policy itself sees when it's driving a car.
-13. And that's going to be denoted with p pi theta ot.
+13. And that's going to be denoted with p pi θ ot.
-14. And of course, because the policy doesn't drive exactly the same way that a person drives, p pi theta ot is not going to be the same as p data ot.
+14. And of course, because the policy doesn't drive exactly the same way that a person drives, p pi θ ot is not going to be the same as p data ot.
-15. So if we want to understand just how different these things are going to be, let's first discuss how pi theta is trained.
+15. So if we want to understand just how different these things are going to be, let's first discuss how pi θ is trained.
-16. Well, pi theta is trained under p data ot, which means that we can, if we're using some standard training objective, like supervised maximum likelihood or empirical risk minimization, basically, we can write the objective as the following.
+16. Well, pi θ is trained under p data ot, which means that we can, if we're using some standard training objective, like supervised maximum likelihood or empirical risk minimization, basically, we can write the objective as the following.
 17. It's maximizing the log probability of the actions from the human given the observations.
 18. And the observations are sampled from p data ot.
 19. So the expectation is under p data ot.
 20. Now, we know from supervised learning theory that if we train our policy in this way and we don't overfit and we don't underfit, then we would expect the log probability of the actions under the distribution p data ot to be high.
 21. We would expect good actions to have high probability.
-22. Of course, the problem is that performance of the policy is not determined by the log probability that assigns to good actions under the experts observation distribution, but under the testing distribution which is p pi theta.
+22. Of course, the problem is that performance of the policy is not determined by the log probability that assigns to good actions under the experts observation distribution, but under the testing distribution which is p pi θ.
-23. So the log probability of good actions under p pi theta might be very different because p data and p pi theta are not the same.
+23. So the log probability of good actions under p pi θ might be very different because p data and p pi θ are not the same.
 24. This is often referred to as distributional shift, which means that the distribution under which the policy is tested is shifted from the distribution under which it's trained.
 25. Now it just so happens that that shift is due to the policy's own mistakes, but this is the formal statement for why we can't in general expect it to be correct.
 26. And it's pretty easy to construct counter examples where this will be very bad.